 It is a common misconception that South Africa is always warm.
-In fact, winters can be freezing, especially during morning game drives.
+In fact, winters can be freezing, especially during early morning game drives.
 While the sun is certainly out in summer, the mornings can have a chill to them.

 Here, your layers will come in handy so that you can take off or add as it is needed.
 Bring a waterproof jacket with you for chilly mornings and evenings, when there is a chance of rain.
 If you’re travelling in winter, squeeze in a pair of gloves and a beanie if you can!

-Take a good pair of sneakers or shoes for the game drives and pack in a pair of flip flops or sandals for downtime around the lodge.
+Take a good pair of sneakers or shoes for the game drives and pack in a pair of flip-flops or sandals for downtime around the lodge.

 The strength of the African sun is powerful.
 It is essential that you pack a wide-brimmed hat to shade your face and the back of your neck.
 Neutral colours such as this wide-brimmed hat work well and generally tend to work well with multiple safari outfits.

-Pack a pair of sunglasses with you, as the glare from the sun can give you a headache or hurt your eyes.
+Pack a good pair of sunglasses with you, as the glare from the sun can give you a headache or hurt your eyes.

-If you have any more questions on what to pack share your question with us in the comment section below.
+If you have any more questions on the best African safari clothes and what to pack for your trip, share your questions with us in the comment section below.